Prajit Kumar Das

 MITHRIL - PhD dissertation project

-We present Mithril, a framework for capturing user access control policies that are fine-grained, context-sensitive and are represented using Semantic Web technologies and thereby manages access control decisions for user data on mobile devices.
+As part of my Doctoral dissertation, I built Mithril, a framework for capturing user access control policies that were fine-grained, context-sensitive and were represented using Semantic Web technologies and thereby managed access control decisions for user data on mobile devices.
 Read the paper from IEEE CIC 2016 here

 Check out presentation to find out more